 A credit card conversion fee, more commonly called a foreign transaction fee, is an extra charge by your credit card issuer for processing a transaction with a foreign merchant.
-It’s usually 2%-4% of what you spend.
+It’s usually 1%-3% of what you spend.
 And while most credit cards do charge a conversion fee, there are a lot of great options that don’t.
 If you’re planning to travel abroad, it’s a good idea to get a “no foreign transaction fee credit card” in order to avoid an extra charge for paying by card at a foreign merchant.

 Here are some of the best credit cards with no conversion fee:

-Study Abroad: BankAmericard Travel Rewards for Students – 20,000 bonus points for spending $1,000 in the first 90 days.
-1.5 points per dollar on all purchases, 3 points per dollar at BoA Travel Center.
-No annual fee.
-Can get approved with limited or no credit.
+The Bank of America Travel Rewards for Students offers 25,000 points for spending $1,000 in the first 90 days.
+In addition, you can earn 1.5 points per $1 spent on all purchases.
+The card has a $0 annual fee.
+You can get approved with excellent credit.

 That's just the FTF, you see them listed for every card.
 If you want to travel, make sure the fees are 0.